 Salt: as required

-Heat 1 teaspoon oil in a kadai or pan, add mustard, cumin and let them splutter.
+Heat 1 tablespoon oil in a kadai or pan, add mustard, cumin and let them splutter.

 Now add urad dal, channa dal, sauté until urad dal turn light golden.

 Add asafoetida, curry leaves, sauté for few seconds and turn off the heat.

-Transfer these spices into a small bowl and allow them to cool.
+Transfer these spices to a small bowl and allow them to cool.

-Heat remaining oil in the same pan on medium low flame, add red chillies, green chillies and garlic.
+Heat the remaining oil in the same pan on medium heat, add red chillies, green chillies and garlic cloves.

 Saute for a minute, add eggplant cubes, tomatoes, salt and cook until eggplants are soft

 Turn off the heat and allow the vegetables to cool down.

-First grind the spices to a coarse powder.
+First grind the spices to a coarse powder in a blender.

-Add cooked vegetables, pulse just twice or thrice and transfer the chutney to a bowl.
+Add cooked vegetables, pulse just twice or thrice and transfer the chutney to a serving bowl.

-Enjoy eggplant chutney/vankaya pachadi with chapathi or hot steamed rice and pappu.
+Enjoy eggplant chutney/vankaya pachadi with chapathi or any Indian meal.